Walter Mondale: Electoral history

-Records
+Legacy

 In the "Walter F. Mondale Papers" at the Minnesota Historical Society, digital content is available for research use.
 Contents include speech files, handwritten notes, memoranda, annotated briefings, schedules, correspondence, and visual materials.
 The collection includes senatorial, vice presidential, ambassadorial, political papers and campaign files, and personal papers documenting most aspects of Mondale's 60‑year-long career, including all of his public offices, campaigns, and Democratic Party and other non-official activities.
 The University of Minnesota Law Library's Walter F. Mondale website is devoted to Mondale's senatorial career.
 Mondale's work is documented in full text access to selected proceedings and debates on the floor of the Senate as recorded in the Congressional Record.